Atharvkote/Atharvkote/README.md

 ### About Me <img  src="Assests/rocket.gif" height="35"/>

 I am Atharva, B.Tech undergrad at [SCOE](https://sanjivanicoe.org.in/) 🔎 ,Tech enthusiast and a Active learner from [Maharashtra, India 🌍](https://maps.app.goo.gl/v4ZSNmDiyxSUZwAY7).
-Currently seeking opportunities to explore this unreal realm of Tech.<br>I see my self as student fueled by continuous learning, innovative ideas and hardwork.
+Currently seeking opportunities to explore this unreal realm of Tech.
+I see my self as student fueled by continuous learning, innovative ideas and hardwork.
 Aiming to be great at this field !!